Find a diamond

 Recommended by our Gemmologist

-We’ve found the three-best priced options around the price point you suggested.
+We recommend diamonds with a star next to them as they are the best diamonds for your suggested price point.
 All of our diamonds are graded by the Gemological Institute of America.

-The three recommended diamonds below have the perfect balance of value and quality.
+Our recommended diamonds have the perfect balance of value and quality.

-All of these recommended diamonds are an F or G colour grade, and have a clarity grade of VS1, meaning that microscopic inclusions in the diamond are not visible to the naked eye.
+All of these recommended diamonds are near colourless and “eye-clean”, meaning that microscopic inclusions in the diamond are not visible to the naked eye.

 You can use the advanced diamond search below if you’d like to see more options.